How to Beat the 2026 Crowds at Washington, DC’s Cherry Blossoms

 Three places to see them in the area are:

-📍Hains Point/East Potomac Park (DC)
+📍Hains Point in East Potomac Park (DC)

 📍Congressional Cemetery (DC)